jamesrharwood/thesis/chapters/redesign/methods.md

 Although coding languages like `html` or `javascript` are used by many software developers to create websites, few early career researchers are familiar with them.
 I decided on `markdown`, an incredibly simple language that can be learnt in a few minutes.
 It uses asterisks, underscores, and carets to make text **\*\*bold\*\***, _\_italic\__, or ^\^superscript\^^.
 Headings, URLS, and references are similarly easy, and can be simplified further by using one of many readily available editors that make writing markdown feel like writing a Microsoft Word document.

-Many researchers use markdown to write reproducible manuscripts using tools like RStudio or Quarto.
-Quarto can be used to turn markdown into html (a website), and can be further customised using languages commonly used in research, like Ruby or Python.
+Many researchers write reproducible manuscripts in markdown using tools like RStudio or Quarto.
+Quarto can turn markdown into many different file formats including docx, pdf, and html (a website).
+Quarto documents can be further customised using programming languages commonly used in research, like Ruby or Python.
 Quarto requires no technical knowledge, is easy to learn, has great documentation, and is open source.

-All code is on Github, a version control repository that researchers commonly use to store and share code and data.
-The website is served using Github Pages which is free, beginner friendly, and configurable.
+The website is served using Github Pages which is free, beginner friendly, configurable, and integrates (almost) seamlessly with Github's version control system which will already be familiar to many researchers.
 I wanted EQUATOR to have ultimate control over the website.
 I also wanted guideline developers to have selective access to edit their own guideline content but not to other guidelines.
-I have built the website such that each reporting guideline is stored in its own repository on github, accessible only to its developers.
+I have built the website such that each reporting guideline is stored in its own repository on Github, accessible only to its developers.
 These guideline repositories are then "pulled in" to the main EQUATOR repository, so EQUATOR can double check changes that developers make before allowing them to go live on the site.

-The website source code can be viewed at {{ < var website-github-repo-url >}} and the website can be viewed at {{ < var website-url > }}.
+The website source code can be viewed at {{< var website-github-repo-url >}} and the website can be viewed at {{< var website-url >}}.